AUTO TRANSPORT DO'S AND DON'TS

 5.Be wary of guarantees and promises.
 Trucks driving hundreds and thousands across the country are subject to delays caused by weather, breakdowns or other customers not being ready for the truck.
 Anyone giving you promises and guarantees is merely telling you what you want to hear to get the elusive credit card deposit.

-6.Request the carriers information, proof of license and insurance from your broker.You want to know exactly who is contracted by the broker to transport your vehicle.
+6.Request the carriers information, proof of license and insurance from your broker.You want to know exactly who is contracted by the auto transport broker to transport your vehicle.

-1. DO NOT Book with the cheapest price because it is the cheapest price.
+1. DO NOT book with the cheapest car shipping price because it is the cheapest price.
 The best prices always seem to come from the worst companies.

 5.DO NOT ignore the Bill of Lading.
 This is the single most important document when transporting a vehicle.
 Please make sure your driver does a thorough vehicle inspection on pick up and delivery.
 In the unlikely event of damage, it is this document that holds the key to satisfaction should we need to claim on the carrier's insurance.
 We advise, if possible, to take pictures of the vehicle at pick up.
 The driver will be very careful around your vehicle, as he knows you have irrefutable proof of it's condition.